 When the weather warmed up recently, I realized the need for a brighter color to liven things up for spring and summer.
-In the previous post, I showed you a new coral color which goes with everything in my wardrobe.
+I showed you a new coral color that goes with everything in my wardrobe in the previous post.
 I wore the knit jacket and tank to dinner on Friday evening to rave reviews.
 Both are the color “Malibu Punch” from Chico’s.
 I love to wear a true red, but this softer coral color is not so intimidating.
-The jacket is made from a supple knit so I can push up the sleeves and wear it with white or blue jeans just as easily.
+The jacket is made from a supple knit, so I can push up the sleeves and wear it with white or blue jeans just as easily.
 Items that can be dressed up or down get top consideration when I shop.

 Pant styles are a stumbling block for many of us.
-A few years ago, I only wore dark tailored trousers that fell straight to the top of the foot, but I started to feel dated, boring and predictable.
+A few years ago, I only wore dark, tailored trousers that fell straight to the top of the foot, but I started to feel dated, boring, and predictable.
 I don’t buy that style now.
 I also stopped buying khaki chino pants because they never look good on me.
 I don’t want the new items to look just like the pieces I have been wearing for twenty years.
-Pants with straight legs and ankle-grazing lengths in brighter colors or different fabrics can add a boost of style as well as being much cooler and more comfortable in warm weather.
+Pants with straight legs and ankle-grazing lengths in brighter colors or different fabrics can boost the style and be much cooler and more comfortable in warm weather.

-The pants shown here have been worn about a hundred times, but when they wear out, I will replace them with the same.
-They are the stretchy basic crepe pants from my site here.
+The pants shown here have been worn about a hundred times.
 They have a modern silhouette with a little split at the ankle, are lightweight, go with everything, pack like a dream, and are very comfortable.
 The crepe fabric reflects light and skims my body without clinging to anything on the way down.
-The brown is now on sale, but I also offer black and navy.

 The necklace is from French Kande here.
 (I am an affiliate for them, so I will earn a small commission from any purchase you make from this link.)
 The lip color is Beautycounter Red.
 It is the perfect color to wear with Malibu Punch!
 You can find it here (I am a Senior Manager for Beautycounter, so I will receive a small commission if you purchase from this link).
 I have no affiliation with Dillard’s or Chico’s.